 It is vital that you check the licensing of anyone that is offering to ship your motorcycle.
 This rule stands for Independent Services.
 All interstate carriers should be able to produce documentation proving that they are in compliance.
 You can verify that their license is current here on the FMCSA website.

 In addition, ask about the deductible.
-Some do have an option to avoid the deductible for a cost, and some don’t even have a deductible.
-It’s best to know the cost up front so that it can be factored into your final decision.
+Some do have the option to avoid the deductible for a cost, and some don’t even have a deductible.
+It’s best to know the cost upfront so that it can be factored into your final decision.
 Lastly, get the details on how you might file a claim in the event of an accident.

 4) How to Transport a Motorcycle Using a Professional Motorcycle Shipper

 If you don’t want to transport your motorcycle yourself, that leaves you with independent services, freight companies and professional services.
 Of these non-DIY options, professional motorcycle shippers offer the most specialized experience and equipment.
 Here’s a quick rundown of the pros and cons of going with professionals.

 The biggest advantages of hiring a professional motorcycle transport company are equipment, experience and ease.